samisalreadytaken/vs_library/Documentation.md

 ```
 ________________________________

+## Developer notes
+* Some wrapper functions such as EntFireByHandle return the final calls to take advantage of tail calls for better performance.
+* There will be some inconsistencies between the minified version and the source files.
+* * Some functions that should be 'inline' such as max() are manually replaced in the minified version to reduce function call overhead.
+* * Constant variables such as PI and DEG2RAD are replaced with their values in the minified version to reduce variable lookups.
+* * Variables in large loops are saved in local variables to reduce variable lookups.

 ## Keywords and symbols used in this documentation
 | Type                  | Example                                                                             |
 | --------------------- | ----------------------------------------------------------------------------------- |